-Uttarakhand: 47 workers rescued, eight still feared trapped after Chamoli avalanche
+Uttarakhand: Four dead, five still feared trapped after Chamoli avalanche

 The search operation, suspended on Friday evening due to heavy snowfall, resumed on Saturday morning.

-The avalanche struck between Mana village and Mana Pass on Friday morning, the India Today reported.
+The avalanche struck between Mana village and Mana Pass on Friday morning, India Today reported.

-The workers at a Border Roads Organisation project site were clearing snow.
+The workers at the Border Roads Organisation project site were clearing snow.
 Mana is the last village on the India-Tibet border at a height of 3,200 metres.

 The search operation had to be suspended on Friday night due to heavy snowfall, The New Indian Express reported.
 The rescue efforts led by the Indian Army and the Indo-Tibetan Border Police resumed on Saturday morning.